thomascastleman/StabOverflow/README.md

 	domain: 'http://localhost:8080'
 }
  ```
  This will allow the system to access the Google API as well as execute database queries.
-Providing email credentials also allows the system to send mail notifications to its users.
+Providing email credentials also allows the system to send email notifications to its users.

  Now, you may run `server.js` to start the system using the command
  ```